ShayneMcNeil/nsburn-api/README.md

 > [!IMPORTANT]
 > **Scraping Disclaimer**: This project is configured to query the official government website on a controlled, daily schedule via GitHub Actions.
 Please do not modify the code to run scraping processes on every API request.
 Over-scraping public government resources is unnecessary, wastes public bandwidth, and risks getting your server's IP address blacklisted.
 The existing workflow handles scraping requirements safely and efficiently.
+>
+> *Note: If the scrape stops working due to a change in the structure of the government's site or how they serve their webpage, please open an issue or contact me so I can update the source code.*

 ---